-License Defense For Physical Therapist
+License Defense For Physical Therapists

 Physical Therapist License Defense

-If you have questions about your physical therapist license or need help defending it, please call for a free consult with a lawyer, (503) 232-9280.
+If you have questions about your physical therapist license or need help defending it, call for a free consult with a lawyer, (503) 232-9280.

 If you're a physical therapist who has been contacted by the Oregon Physical Therapist Licensing Board about a potential license violation, we can help you.

 One of the primary focuses of our law practice is to help healthcare professionals, including physical therapists, defend their licenses.

 Once someone files a complaint with the Physical Therapist Licensing Board, the board opens an investigation to determine whether the physical therapist has violated any laws and rules that apply to physical therapy practice.